alecph/ValoLock/README.md

 **NOTE: `This is against Riot's API usage, and could potentialy get you banned.
 Use with caution!
 I am not responsible for any bans.`**

+## Getkey issue
+There is an issue with getkey when installing using pip.
+As of right now I am unsure how to fix, but I will post a fix when I find it

 ## Features
 - Easy to use interface
 - Random agent pools (If you add more agents)